Myanmar police fire to disperse protest, four hurt, one critical

 State television reported injuries to police during their attempts to disperse protesters - its first acknowledgement of the demonstrations taking place in the country.

-The military claimed that the NLD won by fraud - an accusation dismissed by the election committee and Western governments.
+The military alleged that the NLD won by fraud - an accusation dismissed by the election committee and Western governments.

 Late on Tuesday, police in Myanmar raided the NLD’s headquarters in Yangon, two elected NLD lawmakers said.